webpro-nl/knip/packages/docs/src/content/docs/features/monorepos-and-workspaces.md

 :::caution

 In a project with workspaces, the `entry` and `project` options at the root level are ignored.
-Use the workspace named `"."` for those.
+Use the workspace named `"."` for those (like in the example above).

 :::